webclinic017/tradinghook/docs/structure.md

 as they are merely thrown.

 To review the theory of operation.
 One would use a program like Tradinghook or another program (say Python, C#) to throw a hook.
-Trading hook catches the hook and buy using conditional logic turns it into an order.
+Trading hook catches the hook and by using conditional logic turns it into an order.

 Let's talk some about how a hook can be matched to a condition.
 We need the conditions portion to be flexiable enough to work out all the trading conditions we would want.